Goose Island (Chicago): Redevelopment

-Goose Island has been a site of redevelopment of former industrial locations similar to the River North, Fulton Market and Pilsen neighborhoods of Chicago.
-Major land sites and warehouses have been developed or converted into modern manufacturing and creative loft-office space on the island including the Wrigley Corporation's research and development facility at the north end of the island and the former Sara Lee Corporation headquarters at the southern end of the island (since re-purposed as Kendall College).
-New Goose Island developments include 909 West Bliss Street, an adaptive re-use warehouse renovation and 934 North Branch Street, a 3.5 acre land site adjacent to the Chicago River.
-Names that have been used to market the rebirth of Goose Island include Goose Island 2.0, Silicon Island and Innovation Island.
-Amazon, Inc. has leased a warehouse on the island to serve as an ultra-local distribution hub for "Prime Now" one- and two-hour deliveries to residents of Chicago.
-The Goose Island warehouse is Amazon's only distribution building within the city limits.
+Goose Island has been a site of redevelopment of former industrial locations to residential and mixed-use towers and high rises, similar to the River North, Fulton Market and Pilsen neighborhoods of the city.
+Major land sites and warehouses have been developed or converted into modern manufacturing and creative loft-office space and towers on the island, including the Wrigley Corporation's research and development facility at the north end of the island and the former Sara Lee Corporation headquarters at the southern end of the island (since re-purposed as Kendall College).
+New Goose Island developments include 909 West Bliss Street, an adaptive re-use warehouse renovation and 934 North Branch Street, a 3.5-acre land site adjacent to the Chicago River.
+Names that have been used to market the redevelopment of Goose Island include Goose Island 2.0, Silicon Island, and Innovation Island.
+Amazon, Inc. has leased a warehouse on the island to serve as an urban ultra-local distribution hub for "Prime Now" one- and two-hour deliveries to residents around the city.